retched/zencart_fedexrest/README.md

 If your goal is to get approximately the same prices as the [FedEx Online Rating Tool](https://www.fedex.com/en-us/online/rating.html#), use these settings:

 - In the online rating tool:
   - Enter the ship from and to addresses, the weight and number of packages.
 Leave all other settings at their default values.
-Be sure the weight and number of packages matches *exactly* what Zen Cart is using - 1 package weighing 100 pounds is rated differently than 10 packages weighing 10 pounds.
+Be sure the weight and number of packages matches exactly what Zen Cart is using.
+  - Be sure the checkbox for "I want this shipment picked up" is unchecked (e.g. you want drop off)
+  - Be sure the checkbox for "shipping to a residence" is unchecked.

 - In Zen Cart Admin settings for FedEx REST:
   - Ship From address is residential = false